 The FDA Does Not Classify Food Colors as Artificial versus Natural

-The public is very quick to attack anything synthetic and embrace that seen as natural, but the FDA does not actually recognize any type of food colorant as natural, because the addition of any type of color to food results in an artificially colored product.
+The public is very quick to attack anything synthetic and embrace that seen as natural, but the FDA does not actually recognize any type of food colorant as natural because the addition of any type of color to food results in an artificially colored product.
 This is not to say that the agency does not differentiate synthetically produced colors from those derived from natural sources, only that all colorings are subject to safety standards and approval for use.

 This, in fact, is a cause for general confusion.
-People speak of "artificial colors" while thinking of "colors made in a lab" but in reality any time a food is intentionally colored beyond that which is present naturally in the food, it is artificially colored, and this is really what is meant by something being artificially colored.
+People speak of “artificial colors” while thinking of “colors made in a lab” but in reality any time a food is intentionally colored beyond that which is present naturally in the food, it is artificially colored, and this is really what is meant by something being artificially colored.
 It is the process of intentionally changing the color of food beyond its original appearance, regardless of where the colorant comes from.
 When caramel color is added to Coca Cola® it is being artificially colored, although caramel coloring is derived from natural sources.
 Therefore, the term artificial color simply means a color that is used to artificially add color to a food.
 As stated above, the term artificial is often used interchangeably with synthetic, but his usage is not technically correct.

 Whatever they are called, there are certain natural colors that are exempt from certification and permanently listed for food use.
-This does mean that "natural" colors are not subject to some type of premarket approval process, only that these particular colors do not have be batch certified by the FDA.
+This does mean that “natural” colors are not subject to some type of premarket approval process, only that these particular colors do not have to be batch certified by the FDA.
 The FDA classifies colors as either certified or exempt from certification.
 According to the agency:

-Certified colors are synthetically produced (or human made) and used widely because they impart an intense, uniform color, are less expensive, and blend more easily to create a variety of hues.
+Certified colors are synthetically produced (or human-made) and used widely because they impart an intense, uniform color, are less expensive and blend more easily to create a variety of hues.
 There are nine certified color additives approved for use in the United States Certified food colors generally do not add undesirable flavors to foods.

 Colors that are exempt from certification include pigments derived from natural sources such as vegetables, minerals or animals.
-Nature derived color additives are typically more expensive than certified colors and may add unintended flavors to foods.
+Nature-derived color additives are typically more expensive than certified colors and may add unintended flavors to foods.
 Examples of exempt colors include annatto extract (yellow), dehydrated beets (bluish-red to brown), caramel (yellow to tan), beta-carotene (yellow to orange) and grape skin extract (red, green).

-Why is the term Artificial Color so Important?
+Why is the term Artificial Color So Important?

 You may be thinking that calling all synthetic colorings “artificial” and calling naturally derived colors “not artificial” makes perfect sense, despite the above.
 Let’s imagine a scenario in which food labeling permits this use of the term artificial.
 Say a soda maker uses “natural” caramel coloring and perhaps beet coloring.
 Therefore they declare on the label: No Artificial Colors!
 This soda maker, confused, thinks that the lack of artificial colors means that he does not need to mention that color additives were used in his product.
 Now, you, the consumer, are not informed as to the true ingredients in the product.
 No artificial colors, in this instance, is ambiguous, since its general connotation would be taken to mean that no color, whatsoever, was added to the product, when in fact there was.
 It is simpler to simply say that all added colors are color additives and therefore should be considered “artificial.”